Code-Institute-Submissions/SilviaSaverino-ArcadeGames_NOvResub/README.md

 #   Credits
 ##  Code
-The content for this website was created by the owner with the only purpose of putting into practice what has been learnt so far in CodeInstitute course.
+The content for this website was created by the owner to practice the Javascript module of CodeInstitute course.
 No game rules on this website are the fruit of the owner's imagination.
 Classic versions had been around for a long time.

 ##  Acknowledgements